oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 {"outcome":"UP","status":"UP","checks":[{"name":"stockmanager-ready","state":"UP","status":"UP","data":{"department":"TestOrg","persistanceUnit":"stockmanagerJTA"}}]}
 ```

-## Step 7: Updating your external configuration
+## Task 7: Updating your external configuration
 We saw in the helidon labs that it's possible to have the helidon framework monitor the configuration files and trigger a refresh of the configuration data if something changed.
 Let's see how that works in Kubernetes.

   1. Get the status resource data